mbailey/notes/docs/identity-theft.md

 # Identity Theft

-## Identity theft can be devestating for the victim
+## Identity theft can be devastating for the victim

 >The consequences of identity crime for individuals can be serious, including **financial loss, reputational damage as well as emotional and psychological harm**.
 >